Skip to main content

 max benchmark

 Runs comprehensive benchmark tests on an active model server to measure performance metrics including throughput, latency, and resource utilization.
+For a complete walkthrough, see the tutorial to benchmark MAX on a GPU.

 Before running this command, make sure the model server is running, via max serve.